-All vehicles can be tested at any of the 15 Driver & Vehicle Agency (DVA) test centres in Northern Ireland by vehicle test examiners.
+All eligible vehicles can be tested at any Driver and Vehicle Agency (DVA) test centres in Northern Ireland by vehicle test examiners.

-The MOT test is a legal requirement to ensure that all vehicles are roadworthy and safe to be used on a public road.
+The MOT test is a legal requirement to make sure that all vehicles are roadworthy and safe to be used on a public road.

 MOT testing for quadricycles

 A quadricycle (quad) is a four-wheeled vehicle with an unladen weight not exceeding 400kg and whose maximum engine power does not exceed 15 kW.

 Many quads have been sold as ‘road legal’ and they have been supplied by the manufacturer with a Certificate of Conformity (CoC).
 This CoC indicates that the quad complies with the technical requirements applicable to a motor tricycle.

 Whilst these quads have been built to the technical requirements of a motor tricycle, under Northern Ireland legislation, as they have four wheels, they must be classified as ‘motor cars’.
 If tested as a motor car, they will not meet the statutory requirements as found in the NI Construction & Use Regulations and Lighting Regulations, therefore a fail notification will be issued.

 However, in this instance, European legislation takes precedent over National legislation.
 This means quads that have been built and issued with a CoC or a Motorcycle single vehicle approval (MSVA) certificate can be tested under the European legislation and where they meet this, they will be issued with a test pass certificate.